 70/30 Parenting Schedule

-A 70/30 arrangement allows the child to live with one parent 70% of the time and the other 30% of the time.
-The plan is effective, especially when the parents do not reside close to one another or when one parent often travels for business.
+This arrangement allows for the child to live with one parent for 70% of the time, while the other parent receives the child for the other 30% of the time.
+This plan is especially effective when the parents do not reside close to one another, or when one parent travels for significant periods of time.

 80/20 Parenting Schedule